 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual operating expenses or in the example above, affect the Fund's performance.
 This portfolio turnover rate excludes securities received or delivered from in-kind processing of creations or redemptions.
-The Fund is newly organized, and therefore, does not have any portfolio turnover history.
+For the period February 27, 2024 (commencement of operations) through January 31, 2025, the portfolio turnover rate was 21%.